zhuitrec/django-perms/README.md

 # Django Perms
-This is an old version of django-perms that is still used by PPMS.
+This is an old version of https://github.com/PSU-OIT-ARC/django-perms that is still used by PPMS.

 ## Install